 Applicability of Section 234F

-- 30th November 2018 [Individual who is required to file a report of section 92E]
+- 31st December 2021 [Individual who is required to file a Transfer pricing report under section 92E]

 Late Fees doesn’t apply while revising original return which was filed within the due dates.[u/s 139(5)]